 What's the end result?
 How does the recipient feel after receiving this type of customer apology letter?

-There is also an inherent element of importance brought to the issue, by a senior executive taking the time to apologize PERSONALLY while thanking them for bringing it to their attention.
+Finally, there is an inherent element of importance brought to the issue, by a senior executive taking the time to apologize PERSONALLY and in writing while thanking them for bringing it to their attention.

 If you're looking for samples to work with immediately, that cover various situations, we like these guys.
 They have sample apology letters in Word (and other formats) that are instantly downloadable and reviewed by lawyers, which is always a plus.